hbctraining/scRNA-seq_online/lessons/06a_integration_cca_theory.md

 ## Integration using CCA

 The integration method that is available in the Seurat package utilizes the canonical correlation analysis (CCA).
 This method expects "correspondences" or **shared biological states** among at least a subset of single cells across the groups.
+The **result** of this integration approach is **a corrected data matrix for all datasets**, enabling them to be analyzed jointly in a single workflow.
+To transfer information from a reference to query dataset, Seurat **does not modify the underlying expression data, but instead projects either discrete labels or continuous data across experiments**.

 The steps in the `Seurat` integration workflow are outlined in the figure below:

 <p align="center">
 <img src="../img/integration.png" width="600">